-The IMO 2020 Sulphur Cap requires the reduction of SOx emissions either by using compliant fuel oil or installing exhaust gas scrubbers.
+The IMO 2020 Sulphur Cap requires the reduction of SOx emissions either by using compliant fuel oil or installing an exhaust gas scrubber.
 SOx reduction deadline was set to January 2020 and the ban on the carriage of non-compliant fuel is set to March 2020.
 There are still ongoing debates about the safety of scrubber washwater.
 In this article, we aim to shed some light on the environmental impact of scrubber washwater.